DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce DynaSTy, a spatiotemporal transformer architecture for node attribute prediction on dynamic graphs.
+We introduce DynaSTy, a spatiotemporal transformer architecture for node attribute prediction on dynamic graphs, that treats each dynamic graph as a data point and trains over multiple dynamic graphs that have the same node ontology.
 The model combines a dynamic edge-bias attention mechanism with an autoregressive GRU-based decoder to jointly capture spatial and temporal dependencies.
-Empirical results on real-world network datasets with evolving edge structures demonstrate consistent improvements over strong spatiotemporal baselines, including DCRNN and MTGNN.
+The design choices make the model generalizable to contexts where the graph is static or shared across input samples.
+Empirical results on real-world network datasets with evolving and static edge structures demonstrate consistent improvements over strong spatiotemporal baselines.

 In future work, we aim to extend this framework in several directions.
 First, we plan to apply DynaSTy to more complex real-world dynamic systems where the temporal resolution may vary across time or across entities.
-Second, we intend to develop a distributed version of DynaSTy to improve scalability on large-scale networks, such as Bitcoin trust graphs with over 1,000 nodes, where current runtimes are a bottleneck.
-Another way of reducing the runtime complexity would be by shifting to a sparse attention paradigm instead of full attention which is $O(N^2)$.
+Second, we intend to develop a distributed version of DynaSTy to improve scalability on large-scale networks with millions of nodes.
+A simpler way of reducing the runtime complexity would be by shifting to a sparse attention paradigm instead of full attention, which only requires a few tweaks in the current code.

-Finally, a key limitation of the current design is its assumption that the node set remains fixed over time.
-This presents two challenges: (i) it implicitly assumes that all nodes exist from $t=0$, which is often unrealistic in dynamic systems such as social or biological networks where nodes appear and disappear; and (ii) it imposes computational and memory overhead by forcing inactive or disconnected nodes to be included at every time step.
-Extending DynaSTy to support a variable node set over time would require a transition from discrete-time snapshot modeling to a continuous-time representation of dynamic graphs, which we consider a promising and important future research direction.
+Our long-term goal is to use DynaSTy as a component within a broader dynamic network inference pipeline.
+In that setting, the network topology is unknown, and one must \textit{infer} the dynamic network structure that best supports accurate prediction of node attributes over time.
+This, in turn, requires a forecasting module that takes historical node attributes and graph structure as input and outputs future node attributes.
+Our method is designed precisely to address that forecasting component, and the extensions we have added preserve this focus while offering broader applicability.

 \begin{appendices} Our experiments were implemented in Python 3.10 using the PyTorch deep learning framework.
 All experiments were run on a Linux server with CUDA 11.8 and NVIDIA H100 GPUs.